 Discovery of Dodo

 There was a time when this extinct bird was considered to be a myth or an imagination.
-Then the two dodo enthusiasts, Harry Higginson and George Clark, found the remains of dodo in 1865, and verified its existence.
+Then the two dodo enthusiasts, Harry Higginson and George Clark, found the remains of the dodo in 1865 and verified its existence.
 But the skeleton was found after several expeditions.

 The exact date of the discovery of dodo or the island and its inhabitants, of which none were human, is not certain.
-Under the captain-ship of Jacob Cornelius van Neck, the Dutch discovered the the island in 1598.
-They renamed the island as Mauritius, after the the name of Prince Maurits of Orange, the son of William of Orange.
+Under the captainship of Jacob Cornelius van Neck, the Dutch discovered the island in 1598.
+They renamed the island as Mauritius, after the name of Prince Maurits of Orange, the son of William of Orange.

 The first dodo arrived in Europe in 1601.
 The travelogue to the island published at that time describes big headed and wingless dodos, being as large as swans and having few curly feathers on the tail.

 The settlers on the island and the sailors hunted them, even though their flesh was described to be as tough as old boots.
 The Dutch named it "walghvogel" or nauseous or disgusting bird because it could not be made palatable by any cooking method, though its breast was tender and tasty.
 But it did not stop them from killing dodo for food, and they carried them in their ships as a good food reserve.

 The extreme evolution of dodo occurred due to the geographical and environmental conditions of Mauritius.
 It has received tremendous popularity in the world of evolutionary biology, due to its typical attributes, which were manifested in the form of giganticism and an inability to fly.
 The best illustration of the working of the forces of nature can be seen in extreme evolution.